 PITCHBLACK FORUM + AWARDS

-Now in its fourth convening, PitchBLACK Forum has been the catalyst for six funded projects.
-To date, it has: awarded $650K, led to two network broadcasts, and generated content attracting more than 200K web views.
-The high-stakes funding competition culminates BPM’s 360 Incubator+ program — an intensive eight-week fellowship offering participants an opportunity to develop a film, web series, or engagement project.
-At the Forum, fellows pitch their projects hoping to be among the finalists selected to advance to the pilot stage and receive between $50K and $150K in funding.
-The PitchBLACK Awards honors fellows who participate in the 360 Incubator+ program and name a trailblazer in nonfiction storytelling.
-The fellows, their 360 Incubator mentors, industry executives, and other attendees convene for a celebration of excellence in Black storytelling, complete with music, food and grant award announcements.
+Now in its fourth convening, PitchBLACK Forum has been the catalyst for several funded projects.
+To date, it has: awarded $950K, led to two network broadcasts and a webcast, and generated content attracting more than 200K web views.
+The high-stakes funding competition culminates BPM’s 360 Incubator+ program — an intensive three-month fellowship offering participants an opportunity to develop a film, web series, or engagement project.
+At the Forum, fellows pitch their projects hoping to be among the finalists selected to advance to the pilot stage and receive up to $150K in funding.
+This year's PitchBLACK will also include the BPMplus Showcase featuring work by Black technologists working in XM storytelling.
+The PitchBLACK Awards program honors fellows who participate in the 360 Incubator+ program and a Black trailblazer in nonfiction storytelling.
+The fellows, their 360 Incubator mentors, industry executives, and other attendees convene at PitchBLACK for a celebration of excellence in Black storytelling.
+This year, PitchBLACK will be held virtually.
+Tickets to pre- and post-awards ceremony mixers will go on sale in March.
+Click here for details about the 2021 program.
+Sponsorship opportunities are available.

 FOR IMMEDIATE RELEASE